 If you don’t pay the full amount for the training(s) online, the balance of your training fee is expected at the first session of this training–we accept cash (preferred) and personal checks.
 If you need to make alternate payment arrangements or want to apply for work exchange, please contact us as soon as possible with your request.

 To register for the Basic Street Medic Training, click here or click the Register link in the Web site header, then fill out and submit the online Registration Form.

-Once we receive your Registration Form, we will reserve a space for you in the course and send you a confirmation message via e-mail.
+Once we receive your Registration Form and confirm your deposit payment, we will reserve a space for you in the course and send you a confirmation message via e-mail.
 If your plans change and you need to drop out of the training, please let us know as soon as possible so we can let someone else have your spot.
 All information you give us on the Registration Form is confidential, and will not be used in any way that is not directly related to this training.

 Thank you for your interest in this training.
 We hope to see you at the training in July!